lamini-ai/lamini-examples/prompt_engineering.md

 ```
  The Nixon v.
 United States case resulted in a court order requiring President Richard Nixon to disclose recordings of his discussions with advisors, in accordance with the Presidential Records Act.
 ```

+### Where to Place Constraints?

+Placing instructions or constraints like `"Write in one sentence."` at the end of the prompt is often recommended.
+Giving the model the chance to understand the context before encountering constraints can generally lead to more contextually appropriate and coherent responses.
+On the other hand, when instructions are placed at the beginning, the model may be immediately restricted, potentially leading to incomplete or cut-off responses.

+However, effectiveness of placing constraints at the beginning or end of a prompt can depend on the model and your specific use case.
+You may get comparable responses irrespective of whether the constraints are positioned at the beginning or the end.

 ## Iterate and Repeat